aydope/aydope/README.md

 I have a good understanding of web development and I'm skilled in **Front-End**, **Back-End**.
 I’ve spent a lot of time learning and working on **personal projects** to improve my skills.

-Even though I don’t have professional experience yet, I’ve worked on **several** projects that helped me grow as a developer and understand how to build better, cleaner code.
+Even though I don’t have professional experience yet, I’ve worked on **several** personal projects that helped me grow as a developer and understand how to build better, cleaner code.

 Want to build something cool or just talk about web dev?
 You can reach me on [Discord](https://discord.gg/Pqu4MyC9mx).